Wednesday’s analyst upgrades and downgrades

 "While we are making only modest upward revisions today to our EBITDA forecasts for 2018/19, we note that both our (and likely consensus') commodity forecast is looking conservative given the strength we have seen in lumber markets this year," said Mr. Patel.
 "With limited new capacity until 2019, demand looks set to outpace supply growth, supporting pricing at robust levels.
 To hit our annual 2018 forecasts of US$435 per thousand board feet (mfbm) SPF and US$450 per mfbm SYP, SPF/SYP prices would have to average 19 per cent/20 per cent lower than current levels (US$527 and US$553) over the remainder of 2018.
 Even just using our base case commodity deck, our 2018/19 estimates on West Fraser are 14 per cent/7 per cent higher than consensus.
 Our base case forecast sees WFT generating average annual free cash flow of $635-million over the next three years (9.4-per-cent FCF yield).
 We have raised our FCF assumptions by over 20 per cent reflecting lower cash tax assumptions (to better reflect the effect of recent U.S. tax reforms)."

-Calling the Vancouver-based company his top pick among forestry stock and maintaining his "outperformer" rating, Mr. Patel hiked his target to $104 from $99.
+Calling the Vancouver-based company his top pick among forestry stocks and maintaining his "outperformer" rating, Mr. Patel hiked his target to $104 from $99.
 The average on the Street is $87.86.

 "While we believe 2018 will mark peak EBITDA for West Fraser this cycle, we see FCF peaking in 2019 (and remaining at robust levels through our forecast horizon of 2020) given supportive supply/demand fundamentals across all three of the company's segments," he said.
 "With net debt to cap of only 12 per cent and liquidity of $809-million, West Fraser is also well positioned to take advantage of a wide array of potentially attractive capital deployment opportunities (including share repurchases, additional dividend hikes, investing in its existing mills or pursuing additional M&A)."